clesquir/js-volemon/README.md

 meteor npm install
 ```

+Copy settings.json to settings-dev.json and modify the following values:
+ * smtpUrl
+ * SOCKET_URL

-Edit the package.json to modify the ip address in scripts.meteor-dev.
+Edit package.json to enter your ip address in scripts.meteor-dev.
 Then:
 ```
-npm run meteor-dev
+meteor npm run meteor-dev
 ```

 ## To play